ZiwenLyu/Mapping_Earthquakes/README.md

 ## Result
 ![earthquakes and satellite mode](https://github.com/ZiwenLyu/Mapping_Earthquakes/blob/main/Earthquake_Challenge/majorEarthquakes.png)
-As you can see, the color and the size of circles indicate the magnitudes of earthquakes in various locations, and the blue lines are the tectonic plates.
+As you can see, the color and the size of circles indicate the magnitudes of earthquakes in various locations, and the blue lines are showing the tectonic plate boundaries.
 The legend is at the right bottom.
 The control of map styles and layers are at the right top.
 There are three styles of maps to choose: streets, dark, and satellite.
 And three layers of data for visitors to check: all earthquakes, major earthquakes, and tectonic plates.

 Also, the visitor can click each circle to see pop-up messsages with detailed information of the magnitude and the location of the earthquake.